Santa Rosa, CA Drug and Alcohol Statistics

 - Finding a facility that offers sliding scale payments or special financing.
 The facilities offering these options will work with you based on your income and what you can afford to pay each month.

-Should I Travel to Santa Rosa, CA, for Drug and Alcohol Treatment?
+Should You Travel for Drug and Alcohol Rehab in Santa Rosa?

 It’s very common for people to seek treatment outside of their hometown or even their home state.
 Santa Rosa is no exception here, as it’s considered to be a very peaceful and safe city.
 Situated on the Redwood Coast (around 55 miles north of San Francisco), Santa Rosa is most notable for its rolling hills and warm climate — both of which are what make it such a popular place to live and visit.

-Generally speaking, many people choose to travel for drug and alcohol rehab in Santa Rosa because it allows them to:
+Generally speaking, many people choose to travel to accredited drug and alcohol rehabs in Santa Rosa because it allows them to:

 - Live closer to family for support during and after recovery